 Safety checks and servicing

-Our servicing programme has continued.
+Our servicing programme continues.
 This has been, and remains, vitally important to make sure the appliances in your home are safe.

 We absolutely respect and understand the extra risks people who are clinically vulnerable face and, rest assured, our safe ways of working have been designed to reflect such needs.
 Please continue to let us in and be assured we have, and will take every precaution to make sure our staff work safely in your home.